canonical/kafka-operator/docs/how-to/deploy/deploy-terraform.md

 For non-production testing clusters, co-locate both KRaft controller and broker services in a single application to save resources.

-Alternatively, save the following as `kafka.auto.tfvars`:
+Save the following as `kafka.auto.tfvars`:

 ```hcl
 model_name = "terraform"